hikari-no-yume/OpenGL-state-table-parser/README.md

 This is an **unofficial** project with **no guarantee of accuracy** that attempts to parse the LaTeX markup for the OpenGL specifications' state table sections, which [the Khronos Group graciously released on my request](https://github.com/KhronosGroup/OpenGL-Registry/issues/571).
 It attempts to wrangle some kind of order from chaos and assign machine-readable meaning to most of the content, which is a lot harder than it sounds.

 It currently produces only an HTML output, but it has a clean separation between the parsing and the HTML generation, so it would be easy to add JSON output in future.
+The goal is to provide something that both humans and machines find easier to read than the official PDFs.

 Things this does right now: